integrii/interactive/README.md

 # interactive 🐚
-Interactive is a package for easily executing and interacting with running commands using channels.
+Interactive is a package for easily executing and interacting with CLI commands using channels.
 Uses a PTY and simple channels for inputting lines of strings and reading lines of strings.
-You can always go direct to the running process and write strings, though, too.
+You can always go direct to the running process and write bytes, though, too.
+A cool example of this in use is my [headlessChrome](https://github.com/integrii/headlessChrome) package which starts headless chrome with `--repl` (a command line javascript console interface) for very, very realistic website automation.

-Automate nearly any command line execution in a go program!
+Automate any command line task with a go program!
 Special thanks to [github.com/kr/pty](https://github.com/kr/pty)

 ## Get It